 A solar thermal system on the roof generates heat energy.
 This supplies all washbasins, showers and kitchenettes in the depot with hot water.

 The batteries of electric service vehicles and e-bikes can be charged at charging points.
 And we offer our employees covered bicycle parking so that their journey to and from work is as climate-friendly as possible.

-We operate another CO2-neutral S-Bahn maintenance depot in Hamburg-Stellingen.
-In the 160-meter-long maintenance shed there, we can maintain and repair trains on four tracks and eight work stations simultaneously – seven days a week and around the clock.
+We operate another climate neutral S-Bahn maintenance depot in Hamburg-Stellingen.
+In the 160-meter-long maintenance shed there, we can maintain and repair trains seven days a week and around the clock.
 Solar cells cover the depot's entire electricity and heating requirements in summer.
 Additional electricity is generated exclusively from renewable energy sources.
 LED illumination systems are used throughout the facility, while rainwater is collected and fed into the groundwater using infiltration systems, rounding off the green solutions.

-The largest photovoltaic plant in the entire Rhine-Main region generates green electricity on the roof of our S-Bahn workshop in Frankfurt am Main.
-Because many of DB Regio's depots are also already green.
-They are heated with climate-friendly district heating.
+A large photovoltaic plant generates green electricity on the roof of our S-Bahn workshop in Frankfurt am Main.
+The depot is heated with climate-friendly district heating.

-At the Munich-Pasing maintenance depot, DB Regio is able to reduce its CO2 emissions by as much as 80 percent in comparison with conventional facilities thanks to its use of geothermal power and energy-efficient systems.
+At the Munich-Pasing maintenance depot, DB Regio is able to reduce its CO2 emissions substanially in comparison with conventional facilities thanks to its use of geothermal power and energy-efficient systems.

 Sustainable depots at DB Arriva

 Our commitment to the environment does not stop at the national border.
-Further afield, we are building maintenance depots with our subsidiary DB Arriva in accordance with sustainability criteria at both Guimarães in Portugal and Rhyl in the UK.
+Further afield, we have built maintenance depots with our subsidiary DB Arriva in accordance with sustainability criteria at both Guimarães in Portugal and Rhyl in the UK.